joshmarlow/ai_kit-rs/README.md

 Core project goals are:

-* use a few core traits that all algorithms operate on
-* convenient and ergonomic interfaces to various algorithms
+* convenient and ergonomic interfaces to various algorithms by building around traits.
+* only build what you need through the use of feature flags
+* performance
 * easy to understand implementations
-* only build what you need through the use of feature flags

 All of the algorithms (documented below) operate on several core traits, `BindingsValue`, `Unify`, `Operation`.